 Denby acknowledges that good independent films are still being made (ones that I especially liked were Kelly Reichardt's "Wendy and Lucy" and Ramin Bahrani's "Goodbye Solo" [both 2009]), but views the studios -- who are now part of vast conglomerates -- as dominating the industry.
 And in the main, the studios choose to make blockbuster spectacles (Like the "Iron Man" and "X-Men" series), family-oriented animated films ("Shrek"), and genre works (thrillers, romantic and buddy comedies, and horror films) which can take in $40/50 million a weekend.
 Also, the development of digital technology has granted filmmakers the capacity to create special effects relatively cheaply-and these visual illusions make human relationships and the exploration of the psyche peripheral elements in many films.
 In addition, many of the directors come out of MTV and commercials where special effects are all.

 I share Denby's lament and desire for adult films that resound socially and psychologically, and are now just a small part of Hollywood's product.
-And I'm in agreement with his description of an ideal cinematic experience where the "unconscious reaches out to the actors, to the cities, to the open spaces on the screen.
-The experience is the opposite of escape; it is more like absolute engagement."

 However, at urban and suburban mall multiplexes the cinematic experience is also continually undermined by huge concession stands, and the sleek, strikingly edited ads for BMWs and foreign beers, and countless coming attractions of films focusing on bloody violence and car crashes that precede the film one has come to see.
 The implicit goal seems to be to turn the audience into passive consumers, inundated and stupefied by meaningless images and cacophonous sound.